-Renter's policies are similar to Homeowner's insurance policies, but they can sometimes be less restrictive - possibly because renters move frequently and they're not concerned with buildings.
-For example, some better Renter's policies provide better protection as a form of moving insurance because they cover all risk coverage anywhere in the world and are not subject to the 10% limitation for property off the described premises.
-Some may even provide special insurance coverage for while you're moving.
-If your current insurer can't help you, it may pay to shop around.
-Just do so well in advance of your move, purchase an adequate amount of coverage and plan to keep your coverage in force at your new location.
+Renter's insurance policies are similar to homeowner's insurance policies, but they can be less restrictive at times, possibly due to the fact that renters move frequently and aren't concerned with buildings.
+Some better Renter's policies, for example, provide better protection as a type of moving insurance because they cover all risks anywhere in the world and are not subject to the 10% limitation for property located off the described premises.
+Some companies may even offer special insurance coverage for the duration of your move.
+If your current insurer is unable to assist you, you may want to shop around.

 Moving Insurance Policies

-Private moving insurance, sometimes referred to as relocation insurance is also available, although the number of insurance companies providing coverage is very limited.
-Your moving company or your employer (if this is a company move) may also be able to put you in touch with a specialty moving insurance company.
-You may find coverage similar to those of one Internet moving insurance provider:
+Private moving insurance, also known as relocation insurance, is also available, though the number of insurance companies offering coverage is incredibly limited.
+Your moving company or employer (if this is a company move) may also be able to connect you with a specialty moving insurance company.
+You might come across coverage similar to that of one Internet moving insurance provider:

 - Full Replacement - Valued Inventory - With this option you list every item you are moving that you want protected and you declare the replacement cost of each item on the list.
 If an item isn't listed, it isn't covered.
 This option may be available for interstate, intrastate, and international moves.
 To insure your shipment fully, you need to list all items being shipped.